Why is RSV on the rise? What parents should know

 How RSV is diagnosed

 Respiratory infections, including RSV, REV, and the seasonal flu, are diagnosed using a nasal swab.
-Your child can be tested at your pediatrician’s office or evaluated and treated at your local CityMD urgent care.

 - Take non-aspirin pain relievers as needed to control fever or pain